-I had been waiting far too long for the release of Sound Effect Infinity, a near-future science fiction dealing with the power of loud guitars and the magic of music all connected to secrets about CIA paranormal experimentation and remote viewing.
-The story began as an attempt to write something intelligent but wild and crazy about sex, drugs, and rock ‘n’ roll.
+For the record, Sound Effect Infinity began as an attempt to write something intelligent but wild and crazy about sex, drugs, and rock ‘n’ roll.
 So many whippersnappers out there still give my generation shit with their “Okay, Boomer…” assholery.
 But think about it: who invented sex, drugs, and rock ‘n’ roll as a philosophy and a way of life?
+And who now is inventing this bizarre shift of intelligence in our collective life here in the mid-2020s?

 Boomers Rock Better Than Ever

-I turn 67 in a few days and have been asking myself over the past year or two: “Would I go back and do things differently?”
+As to that sex, drugs, and rock ‘n’roll phenomenon, I turn 67 in a few days and have been asking myself over the past several yearsl: “Would I go back and do things differently?”
 I want to believe I would.
-You can never have enough sex when you’re below the age of 30, but the drug thing was rather debilitating after maybe that first 24 months or so.
-In my junior year of college, I weaned myself off getting high every day by substituting whiskey highballs on Friday and Saturday nights only.
-But that’s still getting high, to be honest, and that habit rolled along first becoming a nightly unwinding and then lasting until I was in my early 50s.
-Booze can (and will) fuck you up.
-Not just as a drunk or functioning alcoholic, but in emotional ways you aren’t even really making the right connection with.
-I may have written this in other places, but every counselor talking to couples in need of therapy needs to start with asking both parties to stop drinking or getting high in any way for a month before they come back for a second session.
-Sorry.
-But that’s totally true.
+No question, you can never have enough sex when you’re below the age of 30, but the drug thing was rather debilitating after maybe that first 24 months or so in my teens.
+By my junior year of college, I had fully weaned myself off getting high every day by substituting whiskey highballs on Friday and Saturday nights only.
+But that’s still getting high, to be honest, and that habit rolled along first morphing into a regular, nightly unwinding (during the Reagan era) and lasting until I turned 50 when I finally understood the problem for what it was and began the long process of freeing myself from what really is a useless and emotionally poisonous addiction.
+It would take more than a decade to fully escape that prison.

 If you’ve learned the importance of the beat, you don’t even need to hear music in order to move in time to the Universe at large.
 One of the most touching video clips I saw on Instagram last year was three young boys, maybe 8 – 10, break dancing with joyous abandon in the middle of Gaza rubble.
 Bizarrely, the American press didn’t do a good job of covering this, but here’s an Australian outlet’s coverage of the phenomenon: This breakdance crew in Gaza is using dance to help children heal from trauma.